MateusMaiaDS/rjuliabugs/README.md

     step 2.

-This ensures Julia, when called from R via JuliaCall, can find your R installation and prevents initialization errors in rjuliabugs.
+This ensures Julia, when called from R via JuliaCall, can find your R installation and prevents initialization errors in `rjuliabugs`.

 ### Other installations issues